 Kanchenjunga (or Kangchenjunga) is the third highest mountain in the world, sitting at 8,586 m.
 The first successful summit was on May 25, 1955 by Joe Brown and George Band from the South side.
 Kanchenjunga sits on the border between Nepal and Sikkim (India), in the North Eastern corner of Nepal.
 The name means 'Five treasures of high snow' in Tibetan.

-In the spring of 2020, a team of Canadian climbers are heading to Kanchenjunga to attempt the original route from the South side, climbing up the Yalung glacier.
-To date, there have only been 2 successful summits by Canadians (1 by the SW face route), and there has never been a female ascent or a solely Canadian expedition.
+In the spring of 2020, a team of Canadian and international climbers are heading to Kanchenjunga to attempt the original route from the South side, climbing up the Yalung glacier.
+The expedition is organized by Namgya Sherpa from Nepal, and John Gill from Canada.
+To date, only two other Canadian's have climbed Kanchenjunga.

 Interested in sponsoring this expedition?
 We are looking for contributions of any kind and any size.
 If you would like to become a sponsor or a partner, please use the form below to get in touch.
 Click the link below for more information on becoming a sponsor.